FermiParadox/TorBrowser_mouse_track_deanon/README.md

 Due to time granulation at 100ms speed and acceleration are useless unless they are calculated in a different way.
-A way around this might be deducing the elapsed time based on registered points.
+A way around this is deducing the elapsed time based on registered points.
 The storage of x-y values seems to be following the speed pattern of my mouse movements.

-However, delays due to other simultaneous browser events perhaps will probably affect it.
+However, delays due to other simultaneous browser events perhaps will affect it.

 ### Tor CTR TAB metrics
 Only the location and the time-frame is used,